Consensys/quorum-examples/non-vagrant/README.md

-# running quroum on host machine, not in vagrant VB
+# running quorum on host machine, not in vagrant VB
 because [suggested here](https://github.com/jpmorganchase/quorum/issues/346).

 Better move away the vanilla `geth` (if there is one)